stefanwalther/qwidget-documentation/src/content/gettingstarted/gettingstarted.Basics.md

 By default you'll see some qWidgets from your local qWidget-Repository.
 This local repository is delivered as a part of the qWidget extension.

 ### How to use the qWidget-Loader
 As soon as you click on "**Preview**" you'll see a preview of the qWidget in the right pane.
-If you then click "Use qWidget" the underlaying Html & Css-/Less-code will be applied to the Widget-Editor (you are then not connected anymore to the online repository).
+If you then click "Use qWidget" the underlying HTML & CSS-/Less-code will be applied to the Widget-Editor (you are then not connected anymore to the online repository).

 ### Connecting to the Online-Repository
-If you change the repository to Qlik Internal Repository (and if you are working in the Qlik intranet-zone) you'll see that the list of qWidgets will be updated:
+If you change the repository to "Limited Public Beta Repository (ONLINE)" you'll see that the list of qWidgets will be updated:

 ![](img/WidgetLoader_OnlineRepository.png)

 ## qWidget Extension Updates
-If you are connected to the Qlik-intranet (either directly or via VPN) the extension will automatically check if there are updates available and display the following indicator if there is a newer version available:
+qWidget will automatically check if there are updates available and display the following indicator if there is a newer version available:

 ![](img/VersionChecker.png)